tegarajipangestu/php-saml/README.md

  * `getErrors` - Returns if there were any error
  * `getSSOurl` - Gets the SSO url.
  * `getSLOurl` - Gets the SLO url.
- * `getLastRequestID` - The ID of the last Request SAML message generated.
  * `buildRequestSignature` - Generates the Signature for a SAML Request
  * `buildResponseSignature` - Generates the Signature for a SAML Response
  * `getSettings` - Returns the settings info